eosnetworkfoundation/docs/docs/05_community-developer-tools/index.md

 * [Azakazam](https://github.com/azarusio/azakazam): A development, testing, and deployment framework for EOSIO, aiming to make life easier for developers.

-* [Lamington](https://github.com/CoinageCrypto/lamington): The Lamington library includes CLI tools and JavaScript utilities to streamline the EOSIO smart contract building, testing and deployment pipeline.
+* [Lamington](https://github.com/CoinageCrypto/lamington): The Lamington library includes CLI tools and JavaScript utilities to streamline the Antelope smart contract building, testing and deployment pipeline.

 * [EOSFactory](https://github.com/tokenika/eosfactory): A Python-based EOS smart-contract development and testing framework.

-* [Hydra](https://klevoya.com/hydra/): Hydra is a simple and fast EOSIO smart contract test and execution environment.
+* [Hydra](https://klevoya.com/hydra/): Hydra is a simple and fast Antelope smart contract test and execution environment.

 * [Tank](https://github.com/mixbytes/tank): Tank is a console tool which can set up a blockchain cluster in minutes in a cloud and bench it using various transaction loads.

 ### Integrated Development Environments (IDEs)

-* [EOS Studio](https://www.eosstudio.io/): Integrated with various tools required for EOSIO in a unified graphical application, EOS Studio provides a powerful and easy-to-use environment for dApp development.
+* [EOS Studio](https://www.eosstudio.io/): Integrated with various tools required for Antelope in a unified graphical application, EOS Studio provides a powerful and easy-to-use environment for dApp development.

-* [Adappt IDE](https://github.com/eosrapid/adappt): Adappt is a fully featured IDE that allows for the rapid development, testing, and deployment of EOSIO smart contracts.
+* [Adappt IDE](https://github.com/eosrapid/adappt): Adappt is a fully featured IDE that allows for the rapid development, testing, and deployment of Antelope smart contracts.

 ### Non-Fungible Token (NFT) Standards

 * [dGoods](https://github.com/MythicalGames/dgoods): An open source and free standard for handling the virtual representation of items, both digital and physical.

-* [SimpleAssets](https://github.com/CryptoLions/SimpleAssets): A simple standard for digital assets on EOSIO blockchains: Non-Fungible Tokens (NFTs), Fungible Tokens (FTs), and Non-Transferable Tokens (NTTs).
+* [SimpleAssets](https://github.com/CryptoLions/SimpleAssets): A simple standard for digital assets on Antelope blockchains: Non-Fungible Tokens (NFTs), Fungible Tokens (FTs), and Non-Transferable Tokens (NTTs).

 * [Marble](https://github.com/Dappetizer/marble-digital-items): Marble is a lightweight, highly customizable digital item standard.

-* [Atomic Assets](https://github.com/pinknetworkx/atomicassets-contract): AtomicAssets is a Non Fungible Token (NFT) standard for EOSIO blockchains which focuses heavily on RAM efficiency and usability.
+* [Atomic Assets](https://github.com/pinknetworkx/atomicassets-contract): AtomicAssets is a Non Fungible Token (NFT) standard for Antelope blockchains which focuses heavily on RAM efficiency and usability.

 ### Services and Middleware

 * [The DAPP Network](https://liquidapps.io/): Live, universal middleware of services for modern decentralized applications.

-* [dfuse](https://www.dfuse.io/en): Blockchain data APIs for searching and monitoring EOSIO networks.
+* [dfuse](https://www.dfuse.io/en): Blockchain data APIs for searching and monitoring Antelope networks.

 * [Bitquery GraphQL API](https://bitquery.io/labs/graphql ): Single endpoint for 20+ blockchain datasets, including EOS.

 ### History Solutions

-* [Hyperion History API](https://github.com/eosrio/Hyperion-History-API): A scalable, Full History API Solution for EOSIO based-blockchains.
+* [Hyperion History API](https://github.com/eosrio/Hyperion-History-API): A scalable, Full History API Solution for Antelope based-blockchains.

 ### Testnets

-* [CryptoKylin Testnet](https://www.cryptokylin.io/): CryptoKylin Testnet is for dApp developers who want to test their EOSIO smart contracts before deploying on production networks.
+* [CryptoKylin Testnet](https://www.cryptokylin.io/): CryptoKylin Testnet is for dApp developers who want to test their Antelope smart contracts before deploying on production networks.

-* [Jungle Testnet](https://github.com/EOS-Jungle-Testnet): A live EOSIO testnet with network monitor.
+* [Jungle Testnet](https://github.com/EOS-Jungle-Testnet): A live Antelope testnet with network monitor.

 ### Block Explorers and Dashboards

-* [Bloks.io](https://bloks.io/): Block explorer with several features across many EOSIO blockchain networks.
+* [Bloks.io](https://bloks.io/): Block explorer with several features across many Antelope blockchain networks.

-* [EOSX](https://eosx.io): Explorer and network monitor for multiple EOSIO blockchains, all in one.
+* [EOSX](https://eosx.io): Explorer and network monitor for multiple Antelope blockchains, all in one.

-* [EOSIO Dashboard](https://github.com/eoscostarica/eosio-dashboard): EOSIO Dashboard is an open-source tool that helps you visualize relevant data about Block Producer nodes and rewards distribution in the EOS network.
+* [EOSIO Dashboard](https://github.com/eoscostarica/eosio-dashboard): Antelope Dashboard is an open-source tool that helps you visualize relevant data about Block Producer nodes and rewards distribution in the EOS network.

-### EOSIO Plugins
+### Antelope Plugins

 * [EOSIO Kafka Plugin](https://github.com/TP-Lab/kafka_plugin): This plugin allows you to utilize all of Kafka's rich real-time features for building date pipelines and streaming apps.